Safety of vitamin D treatment doses in pregnancy

 The decision to treat vitamin D deficiency should be based on local laboratory findings and be guided by local vitamin D reference ranges.

-The RCOG make no recommendations in their guidance around monitoring of serum calcium or vitamin D levels following treatment with vitamin D in pregnancy.
+The ACOG make no recommendations in their guidance around monitoring of serum calcium or vitamin D levels following treatment with vitamin D in pregnancy.

 Once treatment is started, vitamin D levels are not routinely checked, but can be checked around 3-6 months after treatment when steady state levels are likely to have been attained.
 NICE recommend checking adjusted plasma calcium one month after completing the loading regimen or after starting lower dose vitamin D supplementation in case primary hyperparathyroidism has been unmasked.

 It may be reasonable to check neonatal calcium and vitamin D levels at delivery if there are concerns about these.